i-on-project/core/docs/api/programme.md

     ]
 }
 ```
+## Notes:
-Notes: The type List of field Precedents on action "add-offer",
+   The type List of field Precedents on action "add-offer",
    is not a well defined html type but one adopted for this representation.
    In the context of its use it represents a collection of precedent
    curricular units to the current offer.
    Example: LS has as precedent SI1 and POO, the same can be represented
    with a list like "SI1,POO".
    Same for type boolean, even thought its not a defined html input type it suits better this case.

 ---------------------------------------------------------------------
-#Programme Collection
+# Programme Collection
 A collection of the possible programmes.

-#Link Relations
+## Link Relations
-A programme representation:
+   * A programme representation
-    * must include a link to its context, using the self link relation.
+    - must include a link to its context, using the self link relation.
-    * may include links to the details of a programme, using the item link relation.
+    - may include links to the details of a programme, using the item link relation.

-#Actions
+## Actions
-    *add: add's a programme
+    * add: add's a programme

-#Example representation
+## Example representation
 ```json
 {
     "class": [ "collection", "programme" ],